collabscore/callico/editions.md

 ### Assign staff to part

 Tells that a staff is allocated to a part in a given range.
-The parameters are
+The target is the part and the parameters are

-  - The part id
   - A staff number
   - A range